Black Friday Tips For Your Small Business

 There will no doubt be deals on machines, SVGs, fonts, vinyl, Christmas blanks, packaging, design software, and anything else you may need to run your small business.

-For instance, I know Design Bundles will be running their Ultimate $1 event between the 26th November and 2nd December, for lots of great priced fonts, SVGs and designs - great if you’re planning for next year as well as selling at Christmas.
+For instance, I know Design Bundles will be running their Ultimate $1 event, usually somewhere between the 26th November and 2nd December, for lots of great priced fonts, SVGs and designs - great if you’re planning for next year as well as selling at Christmas.

 And then Cricut always runs good sales, although whether their discounts are any bigger during black Friday, I’m not sure.
 Worth looking at if you have anything on your list though.